hankbesser/brownian-manifold/README.md

 ### Previous Work

 For our initial motivations in creating ```brownian-manifold``` check out our [poster](http://mcl.math.uic.edu/wp-content/uploads/2016/08/F16-BMM-poster.pdf)
 - gives a brief explanation Birkhoff's ergodic theorem in relation to Brownian motion on manifolds and also our algorithmic approaches.
-Many of approaches have changed and can be inspected in ```brownian-manifold``` itself.
+Many of approaches have changed and can be inspected in ```brownian-manifold``` modules themselves.

 To view some interactive plots check out of [plot.ly page](https://plot.ly/~besser2/) (just click out the blue box when asked to login)
 - some nice looking Brownian motion on 2-sphere plots that were used for initial presentations and poster.
-However, using ```Matplotlib``` for ```brownian-manifold``` provided much of the same visualization tools, although the user-interface camera functions are not as sophisticated as ```plot.ly```'s.
+Using only ```Matplotlib``` for ```brownian-manifold``` provided much of the same visualization tools, although the user-interface camera functions are not as sophisticated as ```plot.ly```'s.
 Using the powers of  ```Matplotlib```  made plotting large amounts of data easy and run locally.
 If you interested in how these ```plot.ly```  plots were contructed let us know.

 ### Installation